topwaye/morse/README.md

 spin_lock_out (page_table);

-/* uninitialization: page not ready. a lot of holders, only the last one holder works through */
+/* uninitialization: page not ready. only one goes through */

 if ( atomic_rw_group_if_then ( page->ref, 0 , -1 ) /* +--r--++--w--+ */ {